On Distributional Discrepancy for Experimental Design with General Assignment Probabilities: OUR ALGORITHM

 Then, for any $\eps \in (0,1)$, Algorithm \ref{alg:mwu} \textsc{MWU}($\BB, \pp, \mathcal{O}, \eta, \eps$) returns a feasible random vector $\zz \in \{\pm 1\}^n$ whose distribution $\mathcal{D}$ satisfies

 In addition, the number of calls to $\mathcal{O}$ and the algorithm's runtime are polynomial in $m,n,\eps^{-1}$. \end{theorem}

 Algorithm \ref{alg:mwu} can incorporate additional constraints on random assignments.
-Given an oracle $\mathcal{O}$ that produces a random assignment $\zz'$ satisfying Equation \eqref{eqn:thm_mwu_oracle_condition} and the constraints, we can run Algorithm \ref{alg:mwu} with $\mathcal{O}$ to obtain a random assignment $\zz$ that satisfies Equation \eqref{eqn:thm_mwu_f} and the constraints.
+Given an oracle $\mathcal{O}$ that produces a random assignment $\zz'$ satisfying Equation \eqref{eqn:thm_mwu_oracle_condition} subject to the additional constraints, we can run Algorithm \ref{alg:mwu} with $\mathcal{O}$ to obtain a random assignment $\zz$ that satisfies Equation \eqref{eqn:thm_mwu_f} and the constraints.